 6 - Violaine Paradis

 Violaine is a religious with the Congrégation de Notre-Dame.
-While completing her studies in practical theology with the Dominicans, she spent three years in campus ministry working with the Benoît Lacroix Space (Centre étudiant Benoît-Lacroix), a role that combined her faith, her passion for the theatre and her inspiration for working with young people.
+While completing her studies in practical theology at the Dominicans pastoral institute, she spent three years in campus ministry working with the Benoît Lacroix Space (Centre étudiant Benoît-Lacroix), a role that combined her faith, her passion for the theatre and her inspiration for working with young people.
 She has been serving in social ministry for almost three years in the Centre-Sud and Hochelaga-Maisonneuve districts.
 Violaine has a profound belief in social justice and the preferential option for the poor.
 She dreams of the day when all of us, together as one Church, will make a deeper commitment to these values.

 7 - Sophia Romero